cupsyyyy/Cu_psy_CB/README.md

 ## Notes

 - Make sure **Python 3.12.0+** is installed.
-- The virtual environment (`venv`) is recommended to avoid dependency conflicts.
+- The virtual environment (`venv`) is needed to avoid dependency conflicts.
 - OBS must be configured with the **NDI plugin** to work properly.
 - Always edit the configuration file before running the bot for proper behavior.